Gender Parity in Evangelical Organizations Research Proposal

 Principal Investigators: Janel Curry (Provost, Gordon College) and

 With Neil Carlson, Center for Social Research (Calvin College)

 Dr. Karen Longman, Higher Education, Azusa Pacific University

 Dr. Helen Sterk, Communications/Gender Studies, Western Kentucky University

 Dr. Mary Stewart Van Leeuwen, Psychology/Gender Studies, Eastern University

 Previous work has documented that women in authoritative positions within evangelical organizations face a number of pressures.
 Julie Ingersoll’s Evangelical Christian Women (NYU Press, 2003) and Nicola Creegan and Christine Pohl’s Living on the Boundaries provide some on the ground examples.
 While both these studies rely on important qualitative data with women in a variety of evangelical institutions, neither of these provide macro level data analyzing the position of women in leadership positions.

-Given the ways that conservative evangelical theology and culture is often connected with stronger beliefs about gendered differences (Ingersoll 2003; Creegan and Pohl 2005), and the strong connection between gendered stereotypes and inequality in positions (Ridgeway 2011) we would expect even fewer women to be represented at leadership levels than in other organizations.
+Given the ways that conservative evangelical theology and culture is often connected with stronger beliefs about gendered differences (Ingersoll 2003; Creegan and Pohl 2005), and the strong connection between gendered stereotypes and inequality in positions (Framed by Gender, Ridgeway, 2011) we expect even fewer women to be represented at leadership levels than in other organizations.